Zac-Edra/Zac-Edra/README.md

 - 🌱 I'm interested in system, network and security administration // Je suis intéressé par l'admin système, réseau et sécurité.

 - You can contact me on: mail zturbeaux@gmail.com, linkedin www.linkedin.com/in/zacharie-turbeaux, discord Zac#6865

-- 😄 Pronouns: Zacharie or Zac or Edra, has you wish !

 <!---
 Zac-Edra/Zac-Edra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.